danieldesrochers/idasen-ui/README.md

 - Press and maintain the up/down arrow the move the desk to the desired position.
 - Press M(emory) button to save the current position to 1 or 2.
 - Press position 1 or 2 to move the desk to the save position.

+Right-click on the Idasen Desk Control display to control the user interface
+- Always on top
+- Minimize to tray instead of taskbar

 Known issues
 ============